Modules

 2. Run the installer and click OK/Next to everything.
 Yes, you want the “Jungo/USB” driver to be installed.

-3. Plug in your AVR ISP mkII into the USB port and make sure Windows finds and automatically installs the drivers.
+3. Plug in your AVR ISP mkII into the USB port and make sure Windows finds it, and automatically installs the drivers.
 The green light near the USB plug should come on.

 4. Power your device up (that is, plug your Rotating Clock Divider into your Eurorack system, or power up your Bend Matrix, etc…).
 Your device should be running normally, but don’t plug any patch cables into it